Guided accumulation of active particles by topological design of a second-order skin effect: Introduction

 Active matter systems~\cite{Bechinger:2016cf} are a natural platform to explore non-Hermitian topological physics, since these systems absorb and dissipate energy~\cite{Shankar20}.
 Often, the hydrodynamic equations that describes their flow can be mapped to a topological Hamiltonian.
 This strategy predicts topologically protected motion of topological waves in active-liquid metamaterials~\cite{Souslov:2017bd,Shankar17,Souslov19}, skin-modes in active elastic media~\cite{Scheibner20}, and emergent chiral behaviour for periodic arrays of defects~\cite{Sone2019}.
 Non-Hermitian topology in active matter has been demonstrated experimentally in active nematic cells~\cite{Yamauchi2020}, and robotic~\cite{Brandenbourger:2019vg} and piezoelectric metamaterials~\cite{Chen2020}.

-In this work we design microfabricated devices that display a controllable second-order non-Hermitian skin effect (see Fig.~\ref{fig:experiment}).
-This effect dynamically breaks the macroscopic detailed balance of our designs, and we use it to guide and accumulate self-propelled Janus particles. {In contrast to hydrodynamic descriptions, the topological} particle dynamics in our devices is quantitatively described by a stochastic circuit model~\cite{Murugan:2017ke} without fitting parameters.
+In this work we design microfabricated devices~\cite{simmchen2016,Teo:2016gx,Katuri:2018jv} that display a controllable second-order non-Hermitian skin effect~(see Fig.~\ref{fig:experiment}).
+These devices are designed to satisfy detailed balance on their unit cell, such that the flow of particles through a unit cell vanishes.
+The non-Hermitian skin effect dynamically breaks this detailed balance on the top and bottom edges, and we use it to guide and accumulate self-propelled Janus particles.
+In contrast to hydrodynamic descriptions, the topological particle dynamics in our devices is quantitatively described by a stochastic circuit model~\cite{Murugan:2017ke} without fitting parameters.
 It establishes that topological circuits, where a topological invariant $\nu=1$, display the second-order non-Hermitian skin effect that guides and accumulates particles more efficiently than the topologically trivial circuits, with $\nu=0$.
 This phenomenon occurs without external stimuli, e.g. electrical or magnetic fields, {a useful feature for active matter applications~\cite{Bechinger:2016cf,wang2015one, gompper20202020}, and to extend our design principles to metamaterial platforms~\cite{Ozawa2019,CLKane,Lee:2018tn}.}